Electroshock weapon: Austria

 Austria allows police to use stun guns, including Taser CEWs.
-After using a Tasert CEW, police must immediately call for an ambulance.
+After using a Taser CEW, police must immediately call for an ambulance.
 The victim must be medically checked directly at the place of the shooting, and only a medically trained person may remove the darts.
 From 2006 to 2012, Austrian police used Taser CEWs 133 times—127 against humans and six against dogs.
 About 1,000 police officers were permitted in 2012 to carry and use a Taser CEW.

 Brazil

 Use of the Taser device is legal for the police in Brazil.
 Its use is widespread mainly in the Guardas Municipais (Municipal Guards), who receive professional training in the use of electro-conductive pistols.
 Taser devices are also used by military police and specialized forces.
 There are laws allowing their use by private security companies, but such use is unusual because of the expense of maintaining a Taser CEW compared with a gun.